 Left: U.S. advertisement for Executive console, probably late 1940s

-Right: Fuld substation in bakelite.
-This model also appears in the U.S.
+Above right: Fuld substation in bakelite.
+This is a United States model

 The Fuld handset also appeared in the United States around this period.
 It is often found on a folded metal cradle that appears to have been used to repair older telephones, but it also appears on the rather thin bakelite mount shown above right.
 This seems to have only been a temporary measure until U.S.-made handsets could be substituted.

-Left: Repair mount and Fuld handset on 1913 substation
+Above left: Repaired mount and Fuld handset on an early U.S. substation

 This article is only a brief outline of the company and its products, from such information as is currently available.
 The dates of production, variations between factories and suppliers, and model numbers need further research.

 Histories of TMC and Telephone Rentals from SIGTEL website http://strowger-net.telefoonmuseum.com/tel_index.html